 Abha is a contributing author to the digital communications book ‘PR Stack 2‘, published in October 2015.
 She was involved in the 2015 Research Project into the new challenges for the communications in public services, ‘Influence for Impact’ research report‘ and producing video and CPD pieces linked to the research and its findings.
 She is CPD and Digital lead for the LPS.

 Polly Cziok MCIPR

-Polly is the Head of Communications and Consultation at the London Borough of Hackney and a previous Chair of the LPS group.
+Polly is the Head of Communications, Culture and Engagement at the London Borough of Hackney and a previous Chair of the LPS group.
 She is an advocate for training in the sector.
 She said: “In local public service, we are facing continued tough economic times, coupled with a rising tide of expectation about the role communications must play to support our organisations.

 “The theme of our events acknowledge the new pressures and challenges that communications professionals are facing, and they work to equip delegates with the skills and knowledge they need to meet those challenges.
 LPS events also look at how we can share best practice and harness the legacies from previous years to energise and invigorate our communications.”

 Sophia leads on communications for local government policy and finance at the Department for Communities and Local Government.

 This central government role follows 11 years experience in local government where she led on communications for key areas including devolution, waste and recycling, planning, transport, community development, environmental health and policy making.

 With her experience in media relations, campaign development, crisis and digital communications she also has a background in providing strategic communications and PR support to organisations within the education, consumer goods and arts and culture sectors.